 - EPI-ENDO PHARMACEUTICALS EHF (Iceland): a pharmaceutical company focused on developing a proprietary portfolio of drugs to address the huge global burden of chronic respiratory diseases.

-Under the EIC Accelerator a total of 293 companies have already been selected for funding worth over €563 million in grants since December 2019.
-Among those, 159 companies have been selected to additionally receive the new equity investments from the EIC Fund.
-The 42 companies announced today are the first of this group to successfully pass the evaluation and due diligence process.
+The EIC Accelerator chose 293 firms for funding since December 2019, providing over €563 million in grants.
+The fund chose 159 of these companies to get new equity investments.
+The 42 companies announced today are the first of this group to successfully pass the evaluation as well as the due diligence process.
 The other 117 companies are in the pipeline to receive investments pending the outcome of the relevant process.

 Due to its great success, the EIC Accelerator initiative will continue under the new Horizon Europe program with a double-step procedure.
 The Horizon Europe work programme will be shortly published alongside with the Accelerator official rules and calendar.

 At AFS, we are passionate about fostering innovation and empowering ambitious minds to flourish.
 Our mission is to provide best-in-class financial services for traditional and crypto deals, exploit European grants, and use quantitative methods to improve clients’ performance.
 We aim to help our customers unlock their full business potential.

 Are you looking to fund your next venture or unlock grant opportunities?